microsoft/genaiscript/docs/src/content/docs/guides/ask-my-image.md

 6. Right click on the image file in VS Code Explorer.
 Select "Run GenAIScript".
 Select the script you just wrote.

-7. Output will be displayed in a new buffer
+7. The Output will be displayed in a new document tab.